 - Release Date

 After releasing Platoon in 1986, Oliver Stone received rampant praise.
-It was his third attempt at directing and his second critical breakthrough after Salvador, released the same year, and it earned eight Oscars nominations and won four, including awards for Best Picture and Best Director.
+It was his third attempt at directing and his second critical breakthrough after Salvador, released the same year.
+It earned eight Oscars nominations and won four, including awards for Best Picture and Best Director.
 Stone’s name was all over Hollywood; he received offers to direct from every major studio.
 And though he could have made bigger pictures, he chose to pursue a passion project about the world of Wall Street power brokers as a dedication to his father, an honest stockbroker years before.
 Stone and co-writer Stanley Weiser blasted through their eternally quotable script, originally titled Greed.
-And with the release of Wall Street, Stone continued with his impressive and unthinkable streak of one-film-per-year that lasted him well into the 1990s.
+And with the release of Wall Street, Stone continued with his impressive and unthinkable streak of one film per year that lasted him well into the 1990s.

 Charlie Sheen plays Bud Fox, a naïve but enthusiastic young broker who, through persistence, finagles to his way into the office of Gordon Gekko, the power broker famed for moves like selling NASA stock short mere moments after the Challenger crash.
-Fox tries to sell Gekko on his “dog” stocks, but he sees right through them; so Fox sells Gekko on an insider tip that the airline where his father (Martin Sheen) is a mechanic will be expanding given a recent not-yet-announced settlement payout.
+Fox tries to sell Gekko on his “dog” stocks, but he sees right through them, so Fox sells Gekko on an insider tip that the airline where his father (Martin Sheen) is a mechanic will be expanding given a recent not-yet-announced settlement payout.
 Information is the game, and Fox quickly becomes an info lackey for Gekko, who plays Fox with a Machiavellian spin.
-Meanwhile, Fox’s bank account grows, he begins dating shallow socialite interior designer Darien (Daryl Hannah), and he lays down plans help his father’s airline in a new buyout championed by Gekko.
+Meanwhile, Fox’s bank account grows.
+He begins dating shallow socialite interior designer Darien (Daryl Hannah).
+Finally, he lays down plans to help his father’s airline in a new buyout championed by Gekko.
 Of course, Gekko betrays Fox and plans to liquidate the airline.
-When Fox discovers this, he plots to manipulate the airline’s stock and drop the price to force Gekko to sell; he then convinces another, moralist power broker (Terrence Stamp) to buy the airline, thus saving his father’s job.
+When Fox discovers this, he plots to manipulate the airline’s stock and drop the price to force Gekko to sell; he then convinces another moralist power broker (Terrence Stamp) to buy the airline, thus saving his father’s job.

 Stone chose Michael Douglas for Gordon Gekko after Warren Beatty and Richard Gere passed.
 Douglas sought acting credibility after fluff roles like those in Romancing the Stone and wanted to further avoid falling into another producer-actor position.
 When Douglas took the part, he was attracted to the pages upon pages of monologues that would later become among the most quotable in all of cinema.
 He assumed the dialogue would be edited down upon filming, but Stone left the speeches intact, shockingly so.
-Metaphor-laden dialogue filled with violent imagery (“When I get a hold of the son of a bitch who leaked this, I’m gonna tear his eyeballs out and I’m gonna suck his fucking skull.”) transformed the financial shark character into a villainesque monster.
-Dressed to kill in clothing based on that of real power brokers, Gekko’s pivotal scene comes when he tells his fellow Teldar Paper shareholders that he plans to restructure and ultimately “liberate” (e.g. liquidate) their company, that “Greed is good.
+Metaphor-laden dialogue filled with violent imagery (“When I get a hold of the son of a bitch who leaked this, I’m gonna tear his eyeballs out and I’m gonna suck his fucking skull.”) transformed the financial shark character into a villainous monster.
+Dressed to kill in clothing based on that of real power brokers, Gekko’s pivotal scene comes when he tells his fellow Teldar Paper shareholders that he plans to restructure and ultimately “liberate” (e.g., liquidate) their company, that “Greed is good.
 Greed works.”
 Somehow, this devilish, charismatic character makes it sound like a positive thing.
 In his supporting role, Douglas steals the picture and remains the principal discussion point whenever the film is recalled.
-It was the performance that, with the help of an Oscar, made Douglas into a serious actor; that year, he also released Fatal Attraction, the top grossing film of 1987.
+With the help of an Oscar, it was the performance that made Douglas into a serious actor; that year, he also released Fatal Attraction, the top-grossing film of 1987.

 The other actors feel dreary in comparison to the high-energy, rapid-fire dialogue of Gordon Gekko.
-Charlie Sheen was hired for the acclaim he received on Platoon, though he simply wasn’t talented enough to make many of his scenes believable, but he’s watchable in the role.
-That’s more that can be said for Daryl Hannah, playing the epitome of ‘80s excess with profound flatness.
-Sean Young, who plays Gekko’s wife, wanted to switch roles with Hannah and became “irritating” about it according to set reports, but the filmmakers wouldn’t budge.
+Charlie Sheen was hired for the acclaim he received on Platoon, though he simply wasn’t talented enough to make many of his scenes believable.
+But he’s watchable in the role.
+That’s more than can be said for Daryl Hannah, playing the epitome of ‘80s excess with profound flatness.
+According to set reports, Sean Young, who plays Gekko’s wife, wanted to switch roles with Hannah and became “irritating” about it, but the filmmakers wouldn’t budge.
 (Though, it would’ve been the right choice.)
-Hannah clearly doesn’t understand her role and that kills the entire Fox-Darien subplot.
+Hannah clearly doesn’t understand her role, and that kills the entire Fox-Darien subplot.
 But after his Best Director win at the previous year’s Oscars, perhaps Stone was too proud to admit that he had made a casting mistake.

 Wall Street retains an important place in film history largely for the iconic role of Gordon Gekko and the performance by Douglas.
-Gekko’s mantra “Greed is Good” has become a wretched but standard staple in the business world, endlessly quoted and reflected upon as a signifier of 1980s business folly.
+Gekko’s mantra “Greed is Good” has become a wretched but standard staple in the business world, endlessly quoted and reflected as a signifier of 1980s business folly.
 (That is, until it became readily practiced and shamelessly observed in modern business.)
-The other major actors aside from Douglas, and occasional missteps in an overly melodramatic script, bring the film’s lasting effect down, whereas the pairing of Charlie and Martin Sheen feels inspired to this day.
-Stone’s time capsule film represents a specific time in history with incredible tangibility, communicating a complex setting with the clarity of straightforward and emotionally lucid dramatic turns.
+Unfortunately, the other major actors, aside from Douglas, and occasional missteps in an overly melodramatic script, bring the film’s lasting effect down, whereas Charlie and Martin Sheen’s pairing feels inspired today.
+Stone’s time capsule film represents a specific period in history with incredible tangibility, communicating a complex setting with the clarity of straightforward and emotionally lucid dramatic turns.
 It’s an imperfect film that nonetheless has stirred audiences since its release, inspiring the occasional offshoot (see 2000’s Boiler Room) and even a sequel, and will no doubt continue to be a benchmark of fiscally-minded films for years to come.